Oliver Schnyder Trio

 Then, there are of course other considerations:

-- time management: longer concerts should offer the opportunity for a break (which artists may need or want for selling and signing CDs, etc.
+- time management: longer concerts should offer the opportunity for a break.
+Artists may need or want this for selling and signing CDs, etc.

-- managing stress and power: not every artist is an athlete who can stand a full hour or more of relentless performance at or near the boundaries of his or her full mental and physical forces.
+- managing stress and power.
+Not every artist is an athlete who can stand a full hour or more of relentless performance at or near the boundaries of his/her mental and physical forces.

-The Schnyder Trio decided against the chronology, in favor of what I called “embedded option” above, placing Shostakovich between Beethoven and Brahms.
+The Oliver Schnyder Trio decided against the chronology, in favor of what I called “embedded option” above.
+They placed Shostakovich between Beethoven and Brahms.
 The result confirmed that this selection was excellent!

 - Allegro con brio